My Montessori Toileting Journey with My Toddler: Trusting the Process

 No Rewards or Punishments – Just Respect and Trust

-Montessori also does not advocate using rewards or punishments in toileting.
-This approach is based on the belief that toileting is a personal journey and should be guided by the child's intrinsic motivation.
+Montessori does not advocate using rewards or punishments in toileting.
+This approach is based on the belief that toileting is a personal journey and should be guided by the child's intrinsic motivation, rather than external validation.

 Letting the Child Take the Lead

-In our home, we’ve embraced the idea that every child knows their body best.
-Instead of imposing a schedule or insisting on mastering toileting in a certain number of days, we trusted that our child would let us know when they were ready.
+In our home, we constantly remind ourselves that every child knows their body best.
+We don't impose a schedule or attempt to have toileting mastered in a fixed number of days, we trust that our child is in control of their readiness.

 Creating an Environment of Independence

-Montessori principles emphasize the importance of the prepared environment, so we made sure that our home was set up to encourage independence:
+Montessori principles emphasize the importance of the prepared environment, so our home was set up to encourage toileting independence:

-• Access to a clean, dry potty at all times in easily accessible locations, ensuring it’s always available when needed.
+• Access to a clean, dry potty in easily accessible location, ensuring it’s always available when needed.

 • Underpants that are easy to pull on and off independently, fostering a sense of self-reliance.

-• The goal was to allow my child to feel empowered, knowing that they were fully capable of handling this milestone.
+• Reading books to empower child to feel capable of mastering this milestone.

 Applying Experience from My Firstborn's Journey

-• We decided to bring the portable potty along on car rides and when visiting family or friends' homes if we were staying for extended hours.
+• Bringing the portable potty on car rides and when visiting family or friends' homes if staying for extended hours.
 This ensured that our toddler had access to a familiar toileting option wherever we went.

 • For situations where toilets were inaccessible, such as road trips, we didn’t hesitate to switch back to diapers temporarily.
 This flexibility kept things stress-free for everyone.